IRVING, Texas — Retail gasoline prices across Texas have dropped by a dime, settling this week at $2.50 per gallon.

 Drivers nationwide are paying an average of $2.73.
 Forty-three states have average prices below $3.

-The most expensive gasoline in Texas was in Beaumont, where motorists are paying an average $2.63 a gallon.
-Drivers in Amarillo are paying the least at $2.49.
+The most expensive gasoline in Texas was found in Beaumont, Corpus Christi and Houston, where motorists are paying $2.52.
+Amarillo drivers are paying the least this week at $2.38 per gallon.

 Sharply lower global oil prices are the primary reason for falling retail gas prices in recent weeks.